Close

 Homework Today (The 2000s)

-In 2022, the controversial nature of homework is once again a hot topic of discussion in many classrooms.
+In 2022, the controversial nature of homework in public schools and formal education is once again a hot topic of discussion in many classrooms.

 According to one study, more than 60% of college and high school students deal with mental health issues like depression and anxiety due to homework.
 In addition, the large number of assignments given to students takes away the time students spend on other interests and hobbies.
 Homework also negatively impacts sleep.